postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ![Create monitor page](https://assets.postman.com/postman-docs/create-a-monitor-tab-1-v9.jpg)

 > Postman maintains limits on various team and user actions, including monitor creation.
 For more information, see [Monitor activity limits](/docs/monitoring-your-api/monitor-usage/#monitor-activity-limits).

+### Uploading a data file

+You can upload a data file to pass Postman sets of values to use during a monitor run.
+Postman will substitute the values for [variables](/docs/sending-requests/variables/) in requests or scripts in the monitored collection.
+By uploading a data file, you can run your tests with multiple sets of values within a single monitor run.

+Data files are limited to 1 MB in size and can be in CSV or JSON format.
+Use the following structure for your data files:

+* **CSV** - The first row of the file must contain the variable names, one variable per column.
+Each additional row is considered a data row, with values for each variable.
+Make sure all rows have the same number of columns as the first row.
+Postman will iterate through the data rows, running the monitored collection once for each data row in the file.

+    > The line endings of the CSV file must be in UNIX format.

+* **JSON** - The file must be formatted as an array of key-value pairs.
+The key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.

+To upload a data file, use the **Select File** button to locate and open your CSV or JSON file.
+Postman will use the data file when running your monitor.

 ### Scheduling monitors